Rwn42/Pine/README.md

 One could argue Pine is low-level in that it does nothing for you.
 However, it also does not provide enough functionality to let the programmer do everything either.

+## Important Note About Project Status
+I am currently working on rewriting milestone 1 code in a different language.
+The explicitness in Zig is becoming overwhelming I am looking into moving to C, Odin or Go.

 ## Installation (Linux)
 [fasm](https://flatassembler.net/)  and [zig](https://ziglang.org) are required so install them first.